UX designPrototypingData visualisationGDS

 Procurement Savings (3 questions)

 Cashable savings against a defined baseline.
-The tool captures whether savings were achieved, the savings type, the baseline approach (budget, previous price, market rate, or median compliant bid), and the baseline value.
+The tool captures whether savings were achieved, the savings type, the baseline approach, and the baseline value.

 3